If you are not doing Keyword Research, there is no use of any SEO Strategy.

 So, it is must to analyze the keyword type to know its value.

 #3 CPC (Cost per click) or Suggested Bid

 Cost per click is the amount/price, an advertiser has to pay in exchange of one click on his ad.

-CPC is very directly related to type of keywords just as you can compare their value.
+CPC is very directly related to the type of keywords just as you can compare their value.

 Informational keywords will have lower CPC while buy now have highest.

-It also varies with the location of audience.
-Traffic from European countries have high CPC.
+It also varies with the location of the audience.
+Traffic from European countries has high CPC.

-When sometime a person has good traffic and high CPC location but still his cost is low.
-That can be a case he might not be using buy now or product category keywords.
+When sometimes a person has good traffic and high CPC location but still his cost is low.
+That can be a case he might not be using the buy now or product category keywords.

 If you have been using Google Keywords Planner tool, you might have read Suggested Bid.
 It is same as CPC.

 Our target is to find keywords with good CPC/Suggested Bid.